logdatatech/Code.Truth/MeasuringProgrammerCompetency.md

 > ERROR HANDLING

-Medium: Basic error handling around code that can throw exceptions/generate errors
+Medium: Basic error handling around code that can throw exceptions/generate errors.

-High: Ensures that error/exceptions leave program in good state, resources, connections and memory is all cleaned up properly
+High: Ensures that error/exceptions leave program in good state, resources, connections and memory is all cleaned up properly.

 Pro: Codes to detect possible exception before, maintain consistent exception handling strategy in all layers of code, come up with guidelines on exception handling for entire system.